askpng/pbuild/README.md

 - `morewaita-icon-theme`
 - `numix-icon-theme`
 - `papirus-icon-theme`

+These fonts are installed via the `fonts` module.

+- Jet Brains Mono
+- Nerd Fonts Symbols Only
+- Martian Mono
+- Ruda
+- PT Sans
+- Fira Sans
+- Inter... is currently not included due to weird rendering issues.
+I hope it returns soon, but for the time being I'm alright alternating between Fira Sans and Cantarell!

 The following packages are removed from the base image.
 - `firefox` and `firefox-langpacks` - Firefox will be installed as a Flatpak